Jenniffer González of Puerto Rico's pro-statehood party edges ahead in gubernatorial election

 It offered three options: statehood, independence and independence with free association, under which issues like foreign affairs, U.S. citizenship and use of the U.S. dollar would be negotiated.

 Statehood obtained 57% of votes followed by independence with 31%, the first time that option clinched second place.
-More than 165,000 ballots were left blank.
+More than 165,000 ballots were left blank, with 91% of precincts reporting.

 Regardless of the referendum’s outcome, a change in status requires approval from the U.S. Congress.